TITLE Director of Residence Life, Housing and Dining Services

 19. Facilitates the resolution of emergency or critical situations by responding to such incidents involving housing residents and by serving as a departmental spokesperson for all media inquiries.

-20. Maintains an active communication flow by providing reports to the Assistant Vice President of Student Life and Director of Plaster Student Union regarding the operations and activities of the department, dining services, results of student evaluations and research projects, and other pertinent information relative to departmental operations.
+20. Maintains an active communication flow by providing reports to the Vice President of Student Affairs regarding the operations and activities of the department, dining services, results of student evaluations and research projects, and other pertinent information relative to departmental operations.

 21. Facilitates a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds.

-22. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Assistant Vice President of Student Life and Director of Plaster Student Union.
+22. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Vice President for Student Affairs.

-23. Supports the overall mission of Student Affairs by performing duties as assigned by the Assistant Vice President of Student Life and Director of Plaster Student Union.
+23. Supports the overall mission of Student Affairs by performing duties as assigned by the Vice President for Student Affairs.

-The Director of Residence Life, Housing, and Dining Services is supervised by the Assistant Vice President of Student Life and Director of Plaster Student Union and directly supervises the Associate Director of Residence Life, Housing, and Dining Services, the Assistant Director of Residence Life, Housing, and Dining Services -Facilities and Operations, and, partnership with the vendor, the Resident District Manager of Dining Services.
+The Director of Residence Life, Housing, and Dining Services is supervised by the Vice President for Student Affairs and directly supervises the Associate Director of Residence Life, Associate Director of Facilities and Operations, the Assistant Director of Business Services, and in partnership with the vendor, , the Resident District Manager of Dining Services.

 OFFICE OF HUMAN RESOURCES